HPCE/hpce-2018-cw1/readme_os_x.md

 3 - Run [Linux in a virtual machine](platforms_linux.md).
 For OS X
     I would suggest one of the above options in preference to a VM.

-_Updated: consensus seems to be that brew is easier than ports, see [issue 17](https://github.com/HPCE/hpce-2016-cw1/issues/17)._
+_Updated: consensus seems to be that brew is easier than ports, see [issue 17](https://github.com/HPCE/hpce-2017-cw1/issues/17)._

-Some people like macports, some like homebrew - personally I've only used macports.
+Some people like macports, some like homebrew - personally I've only used macports, and that was a few yeas ago.
 There are [instructions for installing macports](https://www.macports.org/install.php) on the web-site, and the process is pretty reliable.

 Once macports is installed, you have a command line package manager